Invariants and equidecomposability in rings of polygons with sides of given directions: Introduction and main results

 As an application of Theorem \ref{t5} we also prove the following. \begin{theorem} Suppose $0,1\in S$, and let $K$ denote the field generated by $S$.
 Then \begin{enumerate}[{\rm (i)}] \item the rectangle $[0,a]\times [0,b]$ is $S$-equidecomposable to a square with sides parallel to the axes if and only if $a/b=\de ^2$, where $\de \in K$; \item the rectangle $[0,a]\times [0,b]$ is $S$-equidecomposable to a square (of arbitrary position) if and only if $a/b=\ga ^2 +\de ^2$, where $\ga ,\de \in K$. \end{enumerate} \end{theorem} For example, if $S=\qq$, then $\nl \times [0,2]$ is $S$-equidecomposable to a square, but is not $S$-equidecomposable to a square with sides parallel to the axes.
 On the other hand, $\nl \times [0,3]$ is not $S$-equidecomposable to any square.
 Furthermore, if $S=\qq (\sqrt 2 )$, then $\nl \times [0,3]$ is $S$-equidecomposable to a square, but is not $S$-equidecomposable to a square with sides parallel to the axes.
 If $S=\qq (\sqrt 3 )$, then $\nl \times [0,3]$ is $S$-equidecomposable to a square with sides parallel to the axes.

 The structure of the paper is the following.
-In the next section we construct invariants of the second kind for every $\pp _S$.
+In the next section we construct rationally $2$-homogeneous invariants (including the invariants of the second kind) for every $\pp _S$.
 In Section \ref{s2} we prove Theorem \ref{t5}.
 We prove Theorem \ref{t4} in Section \ref{s4}, using two lemmas presented in Section \ref{s3}.
 Theorem \ref{t6} will be proved in Section \ref{s5}.
-The description of all invariants of $\pp_S$ is given in Section \ref{s6}.
+The description of all invariants on $\pp_S$, through an analogue of the Hadwiger-McMullen decomposition, is given in Section \ref{s6}.
 In the last section we make some comments on the duality between the rings $\pp _S$ (that is, subsets of $\rr$) and the sets of invariants (that is, sets of symmetric biadditive functions).